Researching African-Caribbean presence in Tower Hamlets

 We collect items on under-represented themes and communities.
 You are welcome to contact us to discuss depositing material.

 Explore entries in Switching the Lens: Black and Asian presence in parish registers.
 This dataset includes entries from 16th century onward from across London.
-The project includes Tower Hamlets Church of England parish registers at London Metropolitan Archives.
+The project includes Tower Hamlets Church of England parish registers at The London Archives.

 Tower hamlets African Caribbean Mental Health Organisation (THACMHO)